 “My little children, these things write I unto you, that ye sin not.
 And if any man sin, we have an advocate with the Father, Jesus Christ the righteous: And he is the propitiation for our sins: and not for ours only, but also for the sins of the whole world.”
 1 John 2:1-2

 We believe that we have direct communication to God through His Son Jesus.
 Jesus walked a perfect life and died for all sins; no one else (currently living or throughout history) has ever walked a sinless life.
 Jesus has earned the right to be the perfect mediator between us and God for He is sinless.
 We do not need to confess to a priest for Jesus is our high priest.
-We do not have to go to any man, or "Mary” or any “saint” in order to talk with God.
+We do not have to go to any man, or “saint” in order to talk with God.
 The scriptures claim that there is only one mediator!

 V. Our View on Eternity

 “And as it is appointed unto men once to die, but after this the judgment.”
 Hebrews 9:27